 5. Don’t Offer Discounts for Online Classes

 As we now know, in order for dance businesses to continue operating during a pandemic we need to consistently receive tuition.
 By offering discounts for online programming, you devalue your teachers and curriculum.
-The other downside is that your business model and pricing is set to sustain and make you profitable; your bills continue being the same whether you are online or in the studio.
+The other downside is that your business model and pricing are set to sustain and make you profitable; your bills continue being the same whether you are online or in the studio.
 Cutting that income puts your business at risk of closure.
 Dancers will also transition over the dance year from online to in-person, and for this to happen seamlessly, pricing should be consistent with both online and in the studio.